sourcebroker/restrictfe/README.rst

 Then of course the url you give google for testing is: https://www.example.com/?secret=91009123

-Staging instance that needs to allow frontend for IP=11.11.11.11
+Staging instance that needs to unblock frontend for IP=11.11.11.11
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::